LuqmanSahaf/play-livy-module/README.md

 ## Logger

-The logger for Play Livy Module is: `luqman.sahaf.playlivy`, and can be set in [logback.xml](./sample/conf/logback.xml).
+The logger for Play Livy Module is: `com.github.luqmansahaf.playlivy`, and can be set in [logback.xml](./sample/conf/logback.xml).